 As a note, the wiring order of a solenoid circuit is a little counter intuitive.
 First, test the wires of the power supply to know which has voltage and which is the ground.
 The counter intuitive part is the location of the relay (switch) in the circuit.
 Normally, you would put a switch on the hot line before the load.
 With a solenoid, the relay (switch) goes after the relay on the return path ground to the power supply.
 This has to do with electrical theory and the power curve of copper coils.
 It is counterintuitive, but it is the right way.

 Note the jumper on the output of the relay.

 I used electrical tape to keep some wires together, not because they were soldered or connected, but because it was neater.

 I used molex connectors everywhere possible to make future replacements easy.

-The only problem I’m trying to fix is that Q*bert knocks when the game boots, when I hit the Pause button, and when I hit the Exit button.
+The only problem I’m trying to fix is that Q*bert knocks when the game boots, when I hit the Pause button, when the arcade powers up, and when I hit the Exit button.

 I placed the relay in a metal electrical junction box inside the cabinet.
 I plugged the power supply into a switched outlet on the SmartStrip so there is no power at all to this when the arcade is off.

 Note the molex connectors are outside of the box to make connections easy.

 Here is the PACDrive inside the control panel.
 When testing, hook the LED bulb up to these two connection points instead of the wires.
 I had to tin the wires to get them to sit securely.Here is the final project, working.